Illegal drug trade: Social impacts

 By the 1980s, Colombian cartels became the dominant cocaine distributors in the US.
 This led to the spread of increased violence throughout both Latin America and Miami.
-In the 1980s, two major drug cartels emerged in Colombia: the Medellin and Cali groups.
+In the 1980s, two major drug cartels emerged in Colombia: the Medellín and Cali groups.

 Throughout the 1990s however, several factors led to the decline of these major cartels and to the rise of smaller Colombian cartels.
-The U.S. demand for cocaine dropped while Colombian production rose, pressuring traffickers to find new drugs and markets.
+The US demand for cocaine dropped while Colombian production rose, pressuring traffickers to find new drugs and markets.
 In this time period, there was an increase in activity of Caribbean cartels that led to the rise of an alternate route of smuggling through Mexico.
 This led to the increased collaboration between major Colombian and Mexican drug traffickers.
 Such drastic changes in the execution of drug trade in Colombia paired with the political instabilities and rise of drug wars in Medellin and Cali, gave way for the rise of the smaller Colombian drug trafficking organizations (and the rise of heroin trade).
 As the drug trade's influence over the economy increased, drug lords and their networks grew in their power and influence in society.
 The occurrences in drug-related violence increased during this time period as drug lords fought to maintain their control in the economy.

-Typically a drug cartel had support networks that consisted of a number of individuals.
+Typically, a drug cartel had support networks that consisted of a number of individuals.
 These people individuals ranged from those directly involved in the trade (such as suppliers, chemists, transporters, smugglers, etc.) as well as those involved indirectly in the trade (such as politicians, bankers, police, etc.).
 As these smaller Colombian drug cartels grew in prevalence, several notable aspects of the Colombian society gave way for further development of the Colombian drug industry.
 For example, until the late 1980s, the long-term effects of the drug industry were not realized by much of society.
 Additionally, there was a lack of regulation in prisons where captured traffickers were sent.
 These prisons were under-regulated, under-funded, and under-staffed, which allowed for the formation of prison gangs, for the smuggling of arms/weapons/etc., for feasible escapes, and even for captured drug lords to continue running their businesses from prison.